lmitlaender/Personal-Web/content/posts/271122-making-this-sited/index.md

 ## What to expect here?
 So now to end I want to tell you what you can expect here.

-I'll probably try to write about my learning experiences as part of my Computer Science Bachelor and some personal projects.
-Maybe some more private concerns, like my French learning efforts, here and there but I'll try to keep this mostly to some not too private, more "professional" things.
+I'll probably not be blogging much, maybe here and there if I really think I have something that I want to share with the world but mostly this is my personal "me" space.
+This means anything related to me, mostly professional, maybe private can appear here!

 If you got here I'm happy you took the time to read all this, and I hope you got to know some new things or had an interesting read!